zyla/purescript-debug-show/README.md

 ## How it works

 It does this by inspecting the runtime representation of values.
-Unline plain `JSON.stringify`, it recognizes the PureScript data constructor name..
-Unline plain `JSON.stringify`, it recognizes the PureScript data constructor of a value and shows its name in the output.
+Unlike plain `JSON.stringify`, it recognizes the PureScript data constructor of a value and shows its name in the output.
 It also has special handling for various other types whose runtime representation is unreadable (currently: `Data.Map` which is a 2-3 tree underneath).